w3c-ccg/w3c-ccg.github.io/publish.md

 ## Details and Implementation Notes

 ### Comments/Bugs/Future Improvements
 - We don't have audio integrated into this process yet.
+[See details below for what needs to be done]((#cleaning-up-the-minutes))
-- Reduced steps:
+- Reducing number of steps:
     - This can be reduced to 1 step once we get into better scriibe hygiene habits.
 The separate cleanup won't be necessary
     - We could also try kicking this off on a schedule or using an s3 file watcher approach
 - Bug in meeting minute time (it adds 1 day -- possibly a time zone offset issue)